-How Big is Big Data, What Is Semantic Search and Why Do Analytics Matter?
+How Big is Big Data, What Is Semantic Search?

 So how well do you know what these terms mean?
 And more to the point -- what do these trends mean for your talent processes, from sourcing to workforce planning?

 We've pulled together some questions and answers on the new talent management game that company executives and HR people are just starting to play.
 Let's start with a brief quiz.

 Big data is data that is so voluminous -- and often so varied in structure and content -- that it cannot effectively be managed by traditional database technology.

 Big data is all the data collected by the National Weather Service; it's all of the customer data that Walmart collects in the one million sales the retailer rings up per hour.
 And it's all the information on all the talented workers within your organization and everywhere else in the world who you might recruit to polish off a quick project for tomorrow or to help launch next year's Internet juggernaut.

 When it comes to workforce planning, big data could change the whole game.

 “The emphasis on data and analytics is stronger than ever,” says Katherine Graham-Leviss, president of XBInsight, a talent-assessment consulting firm in Portsmouth, R.I.

 What are analytics -- and what are predictive analytics?

 Whether for inventory management or talent assessment, companies have been using data analytics to guide business decisions for decades.
 So what’s new about today’s predictive analytics?